-As many as 25% of people with type 2 diabetes don’t know they have it.
-Unlike type 1 diabetes, to develop type 2 diabetes is a gradual process and often the signs and symptoms are so subtle that people are not always likely to know they have it until it gets more severe and they get checked by a doctor.
-Type 1 diabetes, however, starts to happen much quicker and the symptoms are more severe too.
-Gestational diabetes is a subset of type 2 diabetes that can affect pregnant mothers starting in the second quarter, but usually it resolves after birth.
+Most of us know the classic signs of diabetes: needing to pee a lot, feeling very thirsty, losing weight, or feeling tired all the time.
+Those are true for all types of diabetes, but what causes them can be very different depending on which type of diabetes is causing these symptoms.
+Almost one quarter of people with type 2 diabetes don’t know they have it.
+Unlike type 1 diabetes, developing type 2 diabetes is a gradual process, and often the signs and symptoms are so subtle that people are not always likely to know they have it until it gets more severe and a doctor examines them.
+Type 1 diabetes, however, starts to happen much earlier, and the symptoms are also more severe.
+Gestational diabetes is a subset of type 2 diabetes that can affect pregnant mothers, beginning in the second trimester, but it usually resolves after birth.

-It’s important when living with type 2 diabetes to stay in tune with your body and report anything unusual to your doctor, no matter how trivial.
-Symptoms can start off slowly and these same symptoms could be signs of countless other problems or diseases, or could be absolutely nothing at all.
-Early detection and diabetes care are better, especially with something like diabetes, which can have long-term health effects if not treated with the right medication.
-The longer you go without treatments for type 2 diabetesthe more you are at risk for kidney disease, heart disease, blindness and other issues.
+It’s important when living with diabetes to stay in tune with your body and report anything unusual to your doctor, no matter how trivial.
+Symptoms can start off slowly and these same symptoms could be signs of other problems or diseases, or could be nothing at all.
+Early detection and proper diabetes care are better, especially with something like a chronic disease, which can have long-term health effects if not treated with the right medication.
+The longer you go without treatments for diabetes, the more you are at risk for kidney disease, heart disease, blindness, and other issues.

 Here are 5 common symptoms of diabetes to look out for.